GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Landsat 5, 7, 8, and 9 Surface Reflectance includes NBART and Observational Attributes products.
 GeoMAD stands for Geometric Median and Median Absolute Deviation.
 :::

 The GeoMAD is derived from Landsat surface reflectance data.
-The data are masked for clouds and shadows to increase clarity.
+The data are masked for clouds and shadows to increase clarity and ensure the best data is used in the median calculation.

 The three MAD layers of the GeoMAD are calculated by computing the multidimensional distance between each observation in a time series of multispectral (or higher dimensionality such as hyperspectral) satellite imagery versus the multidimensional median of the time series.
 The median used for this calculation is the geometric median corresponding to the time series.

-The GeoMAD is calculated over annual time periods on Earth observations from a single sensor by default (such as the annual time series of Landsat 8 observations); however, it is applicable to multi-sensor time series of any length that computing resources can support.
+The GeoMAD is calculated over annual time periods on Earth observations from a single sensor by default (such as the annual time series of Landsat 8 observations); however it is applicable to multi-sensor time series of any length that computing resources can support.

-For the purposes of the default DEA product, GeoMADs are computed per calendar year and per sensor (Landsat 5, Landsat 7, Landsat 8, and Landsat 9) from terrain-illumination-corrected surface reflectance data (Analysis Ready Data).
+For the purposes of the default DEA product, GeoMADs are computed per calendar year per sensor for Landsat 5, Landsat 7, and Landsat 8 until 2022.
+GeoMADs are computed from combined sensors Landsat 8 and Landsat 9 from 2023 onwards.
+GeoMADs are computed using terrain-illumination-corrected surface reflectance data (Analysis Ready Data).

 Note that the constituent pixels in the GeoMAD pixel composite mosaics are synthetic.
 This means that the pixels have not been physically observed by the satellite; rather, they are the computed high-dimensional medians of a time series of pixels.